Miami-Dade County Courthouse

 The Miami-Dade County Courthouse, formerly known as the Dade County Courthouse, is a historic courthouse and skyscraper located at 73 West Flagler Street in Miami, Florida.
 Constructed over four years (1925–28), it was added to the U.S. National Register of Historic Places on January 4, 1989.
 The building is 361 ft tall with 28 floors.
-When it was built, it was the tallest building the city of Miami and state of Florida.
+When it was built, it was the tallest building the city of Miami, state of Florida, and tallest south of the Mason-Dixon line.

 It is still in use as the main civil courthouse of Miami-Dade County, though a new courthouse is being built nearby to be completed by 2025.

 History

 When county government was established following the Civil War, public records were sparse.
 Thus, whichever location the county's chief office holder decided to do business was the de facto courthouse.

 In 1890, Dade County's first courthouse stood in the town of Juno, Florida some 10 mi north of West Palm Beach.
 At the time, Dade County covered more territory than it does today, stretching from Bahia Honda Key, in the middle Keys, up to the St. Lucie River, near present-day Port St. Lucie.

 Juno was chosen as the county seat because of its strategic location at the southern terminus of the Jupiter-Juno railroad.
 Juno also held the northern terminus of the boat and connecting stagecoach line to Miami.
 The courthouse remained in Juno (now no longer in existence) until 1899, when it was moved to Miami down the inland waterway on a barge and was placed on the banks of the Miami River, east of the old Miami Avenue bridge.

 The building was a two-story wooden-frame construction, housing offices and jail cells on the ground floor and a courtroom on the second floor.
 It has a Neoclassical design, in 1904 this building was replaced by a new courthouse building situated on Flagler Street (then known as Twelfth Street).
 It was a magnificent building constructed of limestone, having an elegant red-domed top, at the cost of $47,000.
 It was anticipated that this courthouse would serve the city for at least 50 years; however, no one was prepared for the rapid growth Miami experienced during this period, and by 1924, only twenty years later, there was serious talk of the need for a larger courthouse.

 In the early 1920s, architect A. Ten Eyck Brown entered a design competition for Atlanta City Hall, which was rejected.
 He then made the plans available to Dade County, and City and County officials readily approved them.
 It was decided by the officials to build the new courthouse at the same location as the existing one on Flagler Street.
 Construction began in 1925, with workers erecting the new building around the existing structure, which was then dismantled.
 Community leaders and citizens alike voiced excitement over the new 28-story skyscraper that would soon dominate the skyline.